gruntwork-io/terraform-aws-couchbase/modules/configure-couchbase-server/README.md

 # Couchbase Server Run Script

-This folder contains a script for configuring and running Couchbase on an [AWS](https://aws.amazon.com/) server.
+This folder contains a script for configuring and initializing Couchbase on an [AWS](https://aws.amazon.com/) server.
 This script has been tested on the following operating systems:

 * Ubuntu 16.04
 * Amazon Linux